AIR-DISCOVER/ICRA2024-Sim2Real-AXS/README.md

 ### Client

 In this repo, we provide a baseline method for this task.
-A functional image can be obtained by building the image or pulling .orange131/test:v1.1
+A functional image can be obtained by building the image or pulling .jieyitsinghuawx/icra2024-sim2real-axs-baseline:v0.0.1

 The baseline image (and potentially the images you built) is based on the base image .
 Basic functional units (e.g. keyboard control) are included in this base image.
-Please refer to this repo for further information on the base image.orange131/test:v1.1
+Please refer to this repo for further information on the base image .jieyitsinghuawx/icra2024-sim2real-axs-baseline:v0.0.1

 ## Related link